department-of-veterans-affairs/vets-website/va-gov/pages/health-care/schedule-view-va-appointments.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-VA Appointments offers secure, web-based tools that helps you to schedule, view, and organize your VA appointments online.
+VA Appointments offers secure, web-based tools that help you to schedule, view, and organize your VA appointments online.

 <b>You can use these tools to:</b>